 Kid’s Story

-I first discovered Kid’s Story, a derivative animation of The Matrix, and was drawn to its plot: a teenager, guided by Neo (the original film’s protagonist) via a urgent phone warning, escapes Agent pursuit by leaping from a building within the Matrix.
-At the time I was listening to a lot of electronic albums, such as Richard D. James Album by Aphex Twin.
-I felt the Drum & Bass style of this album fits the action scene very well, so I tried to implement this idea in this animation score.
+I first discovered Kid’s Story, a derivative animation of The Matrix, and was drawn to its plot: a teenager, guided by Neo via an urgent phone warning, escapes Agent pursuit by leaping from a building inside the Matrix.
+At the time, I was listening to a lot of electronic music, particularly Richard D. James Album by Aphex Twin.
+The Drum & Bass energy of that record felt well suited to the pace and tension of the scene, so I used it as a stylistic foundation for this score.

-When the phone rang a second time, soft violin tremolo returned.
-I loaded the cowbell into a quick sampler, transposed it across different notes, and had it play rhythmic phrases when the boy spoke; the drums would then kickback in right as the camera cut back to the teacher.
-As the cowbell grew more melodically active, it mirrored the boy’s inner fear.
-Once the Agents appeared, the cowbell evolved into a full melody, punctuated by sharp hits—signaling the boy’s decision to run out of the classroom.
-On the final cowbell hit, as the boy jumped up and ran across the desks, a bass sample entered, playing an A major chord in the key of C# to evoke that urgent feeling of escape.
+When the phone rings a second time, the violin tremolo returns.
+I loaded the cowbell into a sampler, transposed it across pitches, and used it to play rhythmic phrases during the boy’s dialogue.
+The drums snap back in as the camera cuts to the teacher.
+As the cowbell becomes more melodic, it reflects the boy’s rising fear.
+When the Agents appear, the cowbell evolves into a full melody punctuated by sharp hits, marking the moment he decides to run.
+On the final cowbell hit, as he jumps onto the desks, a bass sample enters, playing an A major chord against C# to heighten the urgency of escape.

 Leave a Reply